Frequently Asked Questions

 What should I wear to rehearsals?
 What should I bring to rehearsals?

 Marching band is an active ensemble, similar to playing a sport.
 Wear comfortable sneakers and clothes that you can move around in!
 Make sure to bring your water bottle, instrument (including cork grease, reeds, valve oil, etc.) , lyre, flipfolio, sunglasses, and any music you may have received to rehearsal each day!

 I received the “Orange Peel” in the mail/email.
 What is it?

-The Orange Peel is our yearly publication contains the important dates, introductions from the SUMB staff, and all the need to know information about the 2015 season!
+The Orange Peel is our yearly publication contains the important dates, introductions from the SUMB staff, and all the need to know information about the upcoming season!
 Prospective students who showed previous interest in the band should receive a copy in the mail and returning members through their emails.

 I have never heard of the “Orange Peel” before.
 Where can I find it?

 The Orange Peel, along with information about how to join the band, can be found on our blog!

 What do I have to do over the summer?
 Do I need to learn any music?

 This summer, all you have to do for the SUMB is get excited for band!
 All music will be distributed to you at band camp.
 All band members, veterans and rookies, learn and rehearse the music together.
 There is no need to worry about obtaining the music ahead of time!